Engineering Creativity for Neuroscience

 There are flexibly adjustable tubes to transport carbogene gas and saline solution into the tissue (organ) bath to maintain the optimal physiological conditions for the tissue.
 The solution and gas tubes are easily detachable and repositionable on the basement.

-You can find the general warranty and shipping conditions in the beginning of the Price List page.
+You can find the general warranty and shipping conditions in the beginning of the Services page.

-Small Vessel Myograph recording system completely: 6700 EUR
+Small Vessel Myograph recording system SVM-1b, completely: 6700 EUR

 The components included in the above price are: